supriya-anand/Tic-Tac-Toe-with-Unbeatable-AI/README.md

 ## Technical Achievements
 * Implementation of both **Human vs AI** and **Human vs Human** game types.
-* In the Human vs Human game type the AI offers **Suggestions to each player** for the upcoming steps.
+* In the Human vs Human game type the AI offers **Suggestions to each player** for the upcoming steps. **Suggestions are shown at the bottom of the page**.

 * For the Human Vs Computer game type a user can choose between two **Difficulty Levels** i.e. Easy and Difficult.
 Opting for the "Difficult level" begins the battle of **Human vs AI**.
 * **Score-board** is reflected for each player at the end of each game!